One of the best ways to lose your reader is to confuse them. They are left wondering, What the heck was that all about? What just happened?

 A shift in POV indicates that we’re trying to tell the story from another angle.
 This is not always the best idea for your story.

 Good reasons to shift POV: to create narrative tension, develop character, or examine all sides of an issue (useful in nonfiction, not so much in mystery novels, unless you can artfully use the different perspective to obscure rather than illuminate).
 As with everything else you do in your book, your choice should be in service of the book’s greater goal.
 Ask yourself why you are changing the perspective.
-If it’s simply your curiosity about another character, or fascination with a piece of information you’ve dug up in your research, these are not good enough reasons.
+The switch should be about more than your curiosity about another character, or fascination with a piece of information you’ve dug up in your research.

 What does changing POV add to your story?
 Good reasons: create narrative tension, develop character, or examine multiple sides of an issue.
 Share on XWhat does your changing POV add to the story?